glassandboxb/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

 This emphasizes the importance of writing clean, concise, and well-structured code rather than overly complicated and difficult-to-maintain code.
 It also reminds us that programming is not just about solving problems, but also about communicating solutions effectively to others.

+# 2023-12-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to read, understand, and modify.
+Remember, code is written once, but read and maintained many times over."